emaadgh/QuickLinker/README.md

 }
 ```
 If you deploy the QuickLinker API to Azure App Service, you can add the connection strings in the Connection Strings section of the Configuration settings in the Azure portal.
 Azure App Service securely encrypts connection strings at rest and transmits them over an encrypted channel, ensuring the security of your sensitive information.

-## Usage

-1. Send POST requests to `/api/ShortLink` with a JSON payload containing the original URL to generate a shortened link.
-2. Receive the shortened URL in the response.
-3. Use the shortened URL for sharing or accessing the original content.
-4. Send GET requests to `/{shortCode}` with the short code to resolve and redirect to the original URL.

 ## CI/CD Pipeline